Order a More Than Money Matters Workshop Kit

-Starting a wise with money journey can begin as early as childhood.
+The process of becoming wise with money begins as early as childhood.
 This family workshop includes fun tools to help parents talk to their children about spending influences and share, save and spend options.
 (For kids ages 6 to 10 and their parents.)

 Financial Conversations for Women

 Examining how women’s financial issues are often different than men’s provides the context for a guided discussion with other women that examines how to navigate the differences and accomplish your goals.

 Aging and the changes that come with the need for additional caregiving can have a significant impact on your personal finances as well as your family relationships.
 This workshop reviews the considerations to make in planning for changes that arise as we age and provides tips for starting healthy conversations with family members that can lead to positive outcomes.

 Making a Difference: Sharing your Time, Talent and Treasures